Literature, Health Science, and the Environment by Professor Julia Keefer

 This second-level course stresses analytical thinking and the use of evidence in the context of research and other scholarly writing.
 Students expand their understanding of the purposes and processes of research by developing a formal investigatory paper.
 In this way, students develop familiarity with the conventions of academic discourse.
 Frequent written assignments, as well as the workshop structure help students build fluency, a strong presence, and the intellectual perseverance and perspicuity to finish an excellent research paper.

 This is a multidisciplinary writing and research class that changes every semester because of the different research topics you pick.
 The core program consists of research skills and strategies, literary analysis, critical thinking, argumentation, and claims development, but this year's theme explores a cross-disciplinary approach to literature and medicine, combining the subjectivity of characters in the throes of death, birth, love, disease, suffering, and the Western and Eastern healing arts that try to assuage these tumultuous journeys with science and nature.
 How does the environment influence this investigation?
 How can you weave literary quotes around your research on the environment and health science?
 Claims of fact and policy should involve the medical or environmental problem while claims of value are literary quotes that help us understand the values of those afflicted or those in the way of "progress."
 How can this study help you solve an intellectual, artistic, personal and/or professional problem in your own lives?
-Besides environmental and health science, other possible topics are te NYC prison system or international online education.
+Besides environmental and health science, other possible topics are un-clashing civilizations, literary analysis, and international online education.
 Choose a topic that lends itself to academic analysis and your original contribution to the field through primary source research.
 Small weekly papers grow into a full-length academic research paper.
 The midterm is the first draft of the final paper.

 Poetry and literary essays or novels must be used as literary quotes related to your claims of value in your chosen research topic.
 ND also has a nature poetry book edited by Jeffrey Yang, Birds, Beasts, and Seas.
 Since you need literary quotes at the top of each weekly paper, you can get them from any source you like but I recommend any work by Barbara Kingsolver since she is our Distinguished Writer.
 Please come to the 2/26 Kingsolver Retrospective at the NYU Bookstore 6-8 pm.